TheNinza/digital-diary/linux/security/README.md

 ### Allow only required ports

-This will allow only the ports 22, 80 and 443
+This will allow only the ports 22, 80 and 443.

+**Note:** _Make sure that you are not locked out.
+So allow ssh port first._

 ```bash
 sudo ufw allow 22